Iraneus/betamedneed/index.md

 # Convenient solutions, better outcomes.

-You can get what you need for quality medical care when you need it and where you need it.
+You can get whatever you need for quality medical care when you need it and where you need it.